Recovery for Cycling

 3 "Whole Body Cryotherapy as a Recovery Technique after Exercise: A Review of the Literature", Catriona Rose et al, Int J Sports Med 2017; 38(14): 1049-1060

-To talk with a FasCat Coach about incorporating the recovery techniques described above into your training, please fill out a New Athlete Questionnaire or call 720.406.744 to set up a Coaching Consultation.
-Additionally all of our $49 Training Plans have the rest days and weeks mentioned above prescribed in an easy to follow day by day format.
+To talk with a FasCat Coach about incorporating the recovery techniques described above into your training, please fill out our New Athlete Questionnaire.